What is Bowel Incontinence?

-Accidental bowel leakage is usually not a serious medical problem.
-But it can seriously interfere with daily life.
+Accidental bowel leakage isn’t usually a serious medical problem.
+But it can dramatically interfere with daily life.
 People with bowel incontinence may avoid social activities for fear of embarrassment.

 Many effective treatments can help people with bowel incontinence.
 These include: